skoolkid/skoolkit/sphinx/source/extending.rst

 A minimal extension module would look like this::

-  # Extension module in the top-level skoolkit package directory
+  # Extension module in the skoolkit package directory
   from .skoolhtml import HtmlWriter from .skoolasm import AsmWriter